List of Neighbours characters introduced in 1986: Nikki Dennison

 Nikki was raised by her mother, Laura Dennison (Carole Skinner), in Queensland.
 Her father, Tom, died when she was young and Nikki became spoilt as Laura gave her everything she wanted.
 Laura found it hard to deal with Nikki when she became a teenager and decided to send her to Erinsborough to stay with her aunt Helen.
 Nikki becomes good friends with Charlene Mitchell (Kylie Minogue) and she begins dating Mike Young (Guy Pearce), after he defends her from Sue Parker's (Kate Gorman) rumours.
 When Lucy Robinson (Kylie Flinker) wins a dinner date with Grant Kenny, Nikki tells her that her father will not let her go on the date and that Grant would not want to have dinner with a child.
 Nikki manages to persuade Lucy that she should go on the date instead and she gives her some money.
 Nikki does not tell Helen about the date and lies that she is spending the night studying with a friend.
 The date with Grant does not go well and he leaves after the main course.
 Nikki brags to Sue that she had a great night and that she kissed Grant.
 She also tells her that Grant is going to call her about a second date.
 However, Nikki's lies are exposed when a photo of herself and Grant appears in a newspaper.
 Mike then threatens to end their relationship.
 When Nikki hears that her mother has been diagnosed with multiple sclerosis, she leaves Erinsborough to be with her.
 When she returns a few months later, Nikki expects to pick up her relationship with Mike, but she soon learns that he is dating Jane Harris (Annie Jones).
 Nikki tells Jane that she wants Mike back.
 However, Mike tells her that he is not interested in a relationship with her.
 Nikki decides to leave Erinsborough permanently to spend time with her mother in the United States.

 Rosemary Daniels

-Rosemary Daniels, played by Joy Chambers, made her first screen appearance on 20 February 1986.
-Rosemary is the only character who has always been in the show, although only on a recurring basis.
+Rosemary Daniels, played by Joy Chambers, made her first appearance on 20 February 1986.
+Rosemary remained on the show on-off for 24 years in a recurring capacity.
 A writer for the official Neighbours website described Rosemary as being "ruthless", while a Holy Soap reporter called a "tough businesswoman".
 A notable storyline for the character, saw her become engaged to Gerard Singer (Bryan Marshall) and then learn that he was having an affair with her mother Helen Daniels (Anne Haddy).
 Chambers returned to Neighbours from 6 July 2010 as part of the show's 25th anniversary.